 Bankruptcy may be the right solution for you if you have major debt problems.
 Declaring bankruptcy in the UK will allow you to waive or write off the debts that have become unmanageable for you.

 Like all other debt relief solutions in the UK, bankruptcy has its risks and benefits.
 Initiating the legal process of declaring bankruptcy may be like a fresh start for some.
 For others, it could have serious social and financial implications.

 Before you make any decision, it is crucial to develop an understanding of what is bankruptcy and how it works.

 What is Bankruptcy?

-Bankruptcy is a type of insolvency that helps you deal with debts you cannot afford to pay off within a reasonable time period.
-It is a legal process through which you can write off the debts you have been unable to pay, and may involve selling off certain assets (your belongings and property).
+Bankruptcy is a type of insolvency that helps you deal with debts you cannot afford to pay off within a reasonable period.
+It is a legal process through which you can write off the debts you have been unable to pay and may involve selling off certain assets (your belongings and property).

 An average bankruptcy in the UK lasts 1 year but it can last longer or less, depending on your case and circumstances.

 You can only declare bankruptcy if you are living in England or Wales.
 Those residing in Scotland can apply for sequestration, which is the Scottish equivalent of bankruptcy.